Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Analysis of the Reheating Phase

 Using the above expression for the Hubble rate, the scalar curvature $R$ is obtained as $R= -\sqrt{6/\alpha} H \tan[(t-t_i)/2\sqrt{6\alpha}] +3 H^2$.
 Since the first term dominates, we can approximate this as

 Note that the frequency of oscillation $1/\sqrt{6\alpha}$ is twice that of the Hubble's rate.

-\subsection{Estimate for the end of reheating}
+\subsection{Estimate for the End of Reheating}

-An approximate estimate for the end of reheating occurring after a sufficiently long time $t\sim t_r$ can be obtained from the expression (\ref{R_BR}).
+As we shall show in section \ref{intermediate}, there is negligible back reaction on the curvature scalar due to particle creation in the reheating phase.
+Consequently, an approximate estimate for the end of reheating occurring after a sufficiently long time $t\sim t_r$ can be obtained from the expression (\ref{R_BR}).
 From the sufficiency condition (\ref{condition}), a cross-over happens when the left-hand side is approximately equal to the right-hand side, that is

 where we have taken average quantities, since the time period of oscillation $\tau_{\rm osc}=2\pi\sqrt{6\alpha}$ is expected to be much smaller than the time span $t-t_i$.